TheSkyentist/GELATO/README.md

 2. "run_HQUAILS_multi.py"

    This script is designed to run HQUAILS over a list of objects.
-This takes 2 positional arguements, the path to the parameters file, and the path to the list of objects.
+This takes 2 positional arguments, the path to the parameters file, and the path to the list of objects.

 ```
 python ~/Documents/HQUAILS/run_HQUAILS_multi.py ~/Example/PARAMS.json ~/Data/spectra_with_redshifts.txt